A Laboratory Experiment on Using Different Financial-Incentivization Schemes in Software-Engineering Experimentation: Motivation

-As a step towards understanding and systematizing the potential of using financial incentives in software-engineering experimentation, we propose a two-part study comprising a survey and a controlled experiment in the context of bug detection through code reviews.
-First, we will conduct a survey with practitioners to elicit real-world incentivisation schemes on bug finding.
-In the survey, we will distinguish between the schemes most participants prefer and those actually employed.
-Building on the results, we will define two corresponding payoff functions for our experiment.
-To extend our experiment, we will add two more payoff functions: one that is performance-independent and one that resembles the motives of open-source developers.
-We derive the latter function using the induced-value method established in experimental economics~\cite{Smith1976ExperimentalEconomics,Weimann2019MethodsExperimentalEconomics}, which induces a controlled willingness of participants to achieve a desired goal (i.e., identify a bug) or obtain a certain good during an experiment by mimicking its monetary value (e.g., a reward).
-Second, we will employ our actual between-subject experiment to explore to what extent each of the four payoff functions impacts the participants' behavior.
-Overall, we primarily contribute to improving researchers' understanding of whether and how financial incentives can help software-engineering experimentation.
-However, our experiment also has the potential to reveal whether different incentivisation schemes could improve practitioners' motivation.
-Our survey and experimental design artifacts are available for peer-reviewing.\footnote{\url{https://osf.io/mcxed/?view_only=602088776ce5498597c473e74bbe0394} }
+As a step towards understanding and systematizing the potential of using financial incentives in software engineering experimentation, we have conducted a two-part study comprising a survey and a controlled experiment in the context of bug detection through code reviews~\citep{Krueger2022RegisteredReportFinancialIncentives}.
+First, we used a survey with practitioners to elicit real-world incentivisation schemes on bug finding.
+In the survey, we distinguished between the schemes most participants prefer and those actually employed.
+Building on the results, we defined one payoff function for our experiment.
+Please note that we originally planned to have two functions from the survey, one for the most applied (MA) and one for the most preferred (MP) incentives~\citep{Krueger2022RegisteredReportFinancialIncentives}.
+However, the survey responses for the MA incentives were identical to no performance-based incentives, which we added as a control treatment anyway.
+To extend our experiment, we added two more payoff functions: one that is performance-independent and one that resembles the motives of open-source developers.
+We derived the latter function using the induced-value method established in experimental economics~\citep{Smith1976ExperimentalEconomics,Weimann2019MethodsExperimentalEconomics}, which induces a controlled willingness of participants to achieve a desired goal (i.e., identify a bug) or obtain a certain good during an experiment by mimicking its monetary value (e.g., a reward).
+Second, we employed our actual between-subject experiment to explore to what extent each of the three payoff functions impacts the participants' behavior.
+Overall, we primarily contribute to improving researchers' understanding of whether and how financial incentives can help software engineering experimentation.
+However, our experiment can also help reveal whether different incentivisation schemes could improve practitioners' motivation.
+Our survey and experimental design artifacts are available for peer-reviewing.

+In total, we contribute the following in this article: \begin{enumerate} \item We find indications that different forms of financial incentives impact participants' performance in software-engineering experiments.
+Due to the small sample sizes, our results are not statistically significant, but we still observe clear tendencies.

+\item We discuss what our findings imply for using financial incentives in other software-engineering experiments, and for designing respective payoff functions.